Devotion: The Power of the Spirit

 The disciples didn’t know when the Holy Spirit would come, but they did know that the Spirit was promised to them.
 So, what did they do?
 They went to prayer.
 They had no idea how long they would pray.
 I’m sure they didn’t know what they were even praying for or what it meant to have the “power of the Holy Spirit” come upon them.
 But as they pressed in, the story unfolds.

 In Acts 2:1-4 it says this: “On the day of Pentecost all the believers were meeting together in one place.
 Suddenly, there was a sound from heaven like the roaring of a mighty windstorm, and it filled the house where they were sitting.
 Then, what looked like flames or tongues of fire appeared and settled on each of them.
 And everyone present was filled with the Holy Spirit and began speaking in other languages, as the Holy Spirit gave them this ability.”

 Wow.
 I would have loved to have been there that day in the upper room as men, women, and maybe even children gathered in prayer waiting for the power of the Spirit to come upon them.
 And as they waited, it did.
 The Spirit came.
 The promise Jesus had given them.
 They were not alone, and neither are you.
-As we press in and pray, we have the same opportunity that the disciples had in that upper room.
-As we press into the heart of God for those around us, I know that God will meet us.
+As we press into prayer, we have the same opportunity that the disciples had in that upper room.
+As we press in to the heart of God for those around us, I know that God will meet us.
 He says that if we draw near to Him, He will draw near to us.